Chapmip/micropython-stm32-examples/README.md

 ### `c6.int_external()`

-Set up an interrupt callback handler (in Micropython) for high-to-low transitions on external input pin PC6, then control the state of PA0 in a loop according to the inputted 1/0 value, reporting the interrupt activity
+Set up an interrupt callback handler (in Micropython) for high-to-low transitions on external input pin PC6, then control the state of PA0 in a loop according to the inputted 1/0 value, reporting the interrupt activity.

 ### `c6.int_timer()`

-Set up an interrupt callback handler (in Micropython) for Timer 2 expiry, then display the updated interrupt count when the user inputs to request this
+Set up an interrupt callback handler (in Micropython) for Timer 2 expiry, then display the updated interrupt count when the user inputs to request this.

 ### `c6.int_uart()`

-Set up the UART 4 in Micropython, then prompt for activity over the serial port and report on the states of the STM32 peripheral registers associated with the UART (note: interrupt callback handlers are not available for UARTs in the STM32 version of Micropython)
+Set up the UART 4 in Micropython, then prompt for activity over the serial port and report on the states of the STM32 peripheral registers associated with the UART (note: interrupt callback handlers are not available for UARTs in the STM32 version of Micropython).

 ## [`c7.py`](/c7.py) — Analog-to-Digital Converter (ADC)